RichardZJM/NV01/readme.md

 # NV01 (Placeholder name)

-This is the GitHub repository for my novel
+This is the GitHub repository for one of my novels.